khilnani/gists.cli/README.md

 - Run the installer as below.
 If you get any error run with `sudo ...`
   - `./install.py` with no arguments will install to `/usr/local/bin`.
   - `./install.py INSTALL_PATH` will install to a specific directory.

+## Testing on non-Mac/OS X Systems - Vagrant, Ansible, VirtualBox

+- I use http://VagrantUp.com, http://ansibleworks.com and http://virtualBox.org to test on CentOS and Ubuntu.
+- Vagrant
+  - The vagrant files and provisioning scripts are included.
+However, the boxes need to be obtained from https://github.com/khilnani/dot_files
+  - Please visit http://vagrantup.com/downloads to install Vagrant
+- Ansible
+  - I have a script at https://github.com/khilnani/dot_files to install Ansible on Mac OS X or CentOS/RHEL
+- Virtual Box
+  - You need Virtual Box installed prior to running Vagrant.
+Please visit https://virtualbox.org/wiki/Downloads to download/install

 ## Tips